giteliot/giteliot.github.io/projects/qlbrowser.md

 Good question!
 The motivation behind this whole project was to pave the way for another idea, which was to make a rl-based life simulator.
 The fact that anything would run in the browser would make it very easy (and cheap) to distribute.
 Alas, reality is often disappointing, and the project failed when I realized performance would be terrible, and that other people are already making better implementations of the same idea, although not on the browser (specifically [Bibites](https://www.thebibites.com/)).

-That being sad, the game is mildly fun in its simplicity, here is how it works.
+That being said, the game is mildly fun in its simplicity, here is how it works.

 <div style="display:flex;">
     <img src="../assets/qlbrowser/a_ex1.png" alt="Image 1" style="width:33.33%;">
     <img src="../assets/qlbrowser/a_ex2.png" alt="Image 2" style="width:33.33%;">
     <img src="../assets/qlbrowser/a_ex3.png" alt="Image 3" style="width:33.33%;">
 </div>

 On the left there is a possible starting screen: